 Old Man Peabody: Take that, you mutated son of a bitch!

-Just Keep Driving: Used as a one-off joke when Marty escapes the wrath of Old Man Peabody and steps on the entrance to the construction site for Lyons Estate (which is breaking ground next winter).
+Just Keep Driving: Used as a one-off joke when Marty escapes Old Man Peabody's farm and steps on the entrance to the construction site for Lyons Estate (which is breaking ground next winter).
 After attempting to ask a passing middle-aged couple where he was, the woman starts to freak, tapping her husband rapidly on the shoulder and yelling "DON'T STOP OR WE'REDEAAAADDD!!!"
 Marty then has to use the billboard advertising the new development to hide the DeLorean.

 Kid from the Future: Marty, although his parents know nothing of who he really is.
 Lorraine is enamoured with him due to his cavalier attitude (and the "Florence Nightingale effect") and George initially thinks he's a pushy pest who keeps following him around.

 Let's Get Dangerous: Bumbling fretful Doc, when he sees that he accidentally unplugged the other end of the cable, sucks it up, and ziplines off the clock tower in the middle of a storm.